davidc91x/Data-Structures-and-Algorithms-Game-Player/README.md

 ## 3.1 Running your first game
 Here, we will explain how to run the game under Linux, but it should work under Windows, Mac, FreeBSD, OpenSolaris, …You only need a recent g++ version, make installed in your system, plus a modern browser like Firefox or Chrome.
+1) Open a console and cd to the directory where you extracted the source code.

+2) If, for example, you are using Linux, run:

+cp AIDummy.o.Linux AIDummy.o

+cp Board.o.Linux Board.o

+3) Run

+make all

+to build the game and all the players.
+Note that Makefile identifies as a player any file matching AI*.cc.

+4) This creates an executable file called Game.
+This executable allows you to run a game using a command like:

+./Game Demo Demo Demo Demo -s 30 -i default.cnf -o default.res

+This starts a match, with random seed 30, of four instances of the player Demo, in the board defined in default.cnf.
+The output of this match is redirected to default.res.

+5) To watch a game, open the viewer file viewer.html with your browser and load the file default.res.

+Use

+./Game --help

+to see the list of parameters that you can use.
+Particularly useful is

+./Game --list

+to show all the recognized player names.

+If needed, remember that you can run

+make clean

+to delete the executable and object files and start over the build.

+## 3.2 Adding your player
+To create a new player with, say, name Riddick, copy AINull.cc (an empty player that is provided as a template) to a new file AIRiddick.cc.
+Then, edit the new file and change the

+#define PLAYER_NAME Null
+line to

+#define PLAYER_NAME Riddick
+The name that you choose for your player must be unique, non-offensive and at most 12 characters long.
+This name will be shown in the website and during the matches.

+Afterwards, you can start implementing the virtual method play(), inherited from the base class Player.
+This method, which will be called every round, must decide the orders to give to your units.

+You can define auxiliary type definitions, variables and methods inside your player class, but the entry point of your code will always be the play() method.

+From your player class you can also call functions to access the state of the game.
+Those functions are made available to your code using inheritance, but do not tell your Software Engineering teachers because they might not like it.
+The documentation about the available functions can be found in an additional file.

+Note that you must not edit the factory() method of your player class, nor the last line that adds your player to the list of available players.

+## 3.3 Restrictions when submitting your player
+When you think that your player is strong enough to enter the competition, you can submit it to the Jutge.
+Since it will run in a secure environment to prevent cheating, some restrictions apply to your code:

+All your source code must be in a single file (like AIRiddick.cc).
+You cannot use global variables (instead, use attributes in your class).
+You are only allowed to use standard libraries like iostream, vector, map, set, queue, algorithm, cmath, …In many cases, you don’t even need to include the corresponding library.
+You cannot open files nor do any other system calls (threads, forks, …).
+Your CPU time and memory usage will be limited, while they are not in your local environment when executing with ./Game.
+Your program should not write to cout nor read from cin.
+You can write debug information to cerr, but remember that doing so in the code that you upload can waste part of your limited CPU time.
+If your program needs (pseudo) random numbers, you must use two methods provided by the game: random(l, u), which returns a random integer in [l..u], and (less frequently) random_permutation(n), which returns a vector<int> with a random permutation of [0..n-1].
+Note that the valid directions are Bottom, BR, Right, RT, Top, TL, Left, LB, Up, Down and None, corresponding to integers from 0 to 10.
+The circular definition between 0 and 7 can be used to simplify the implementation of your player.
+See the Demo player for some examples.
+Any submission to the Jutge must be an honest attempt to play the game.
+Any try to cheat in any way will be severely penalized.
+4 Tips
+DO NOT GIVE OR ASK YOUR CODE TO/FROM ANYBODY.
+Not even an old version.
+Not even to your best friend.
+Not even from students of previous years.
+We will use plagiarism detectors to compare pairwise all submissions (and we will include in the comparison all programs from previous competitions!).
+However, you can share the compiled .o files.
+Any detected plagiarism will result in an overall grade of 0 in the course (not only in the Game) of all involved students.
+Additional disciplinary measures might also be taken.
+If student A and B are involved, measures will be applied to both of them, independently of who created the original code.
+No exceptions will be made under any circumstances.

+Read the headers of the classes that you are going to use.
+Do not worry about the private parts or the implementation.
+Start with simple strategies, easy to code and debug, since this is exactly what you will need at the beginning.
+Define simple (but useful) auxiliary methods, and make sure that they work properly.
+Before you strat competing with your classmates, focus on defeating the “Dummy”.
+Keep a copy of the old versions of your player.
+Make it fight against its previous versions to measure the improvements.
+As always, compile and test your code often.
+It is much easier to trace a bug when you have only changed a few lines of code.
+Use cerr to output debug information, and add asserts to make sure that your code is doing what it should do.
+Remember to remove them before uploading your code, to avoid making it slower.
+When debugging a player, remove the cerrs that you may have in others players’ code, so as to only see the messages that you want.
+If using cerr is not enough to debug some of your code, learn how to use valgrind, gdb or any other debugging tool.
+Make sure that your program is fast enough.
+The CPU time that you are allowed to use is rather short.
+Try to figure out the strategies of other players watching several games.
+This way, you can try to react against them, or even imitate or improve them in your own code.
+You can, however, share the compiled .o files.
+You can submit new versions of your program at any time.
+Do not wait until the last minute to submit your player.
+When there are lots of submissions at the same time, it takes longer for the server to run the games, and it could be too late!
+Remember: Keep your code simple, build often, test often.
+Or regret.

+1 This game is based on the film “The Chronicles of Riddick”.
+It’s not the best film ever made, but it’s wacky and weird, which are obviously good qualities.
+2 Incidentally, this is a basic rule of most games in Jutge.org, where you capture units by killing them.